MicrosoftDocs/win32/desktop-src/NetShell/netshell-start-page.md

 ---
 title: NetShell
-description: NetShell, a scriptable command line-based tool, enables administrators to remotely administer and configure critical network services. ms.assetid: '237a1422-8126-4b93-a023-4cb0f93fe603'
+description: NetShell, a scriptable command line-based tool, enables administrators to remotely administer and configure critical network services. ms.assetid: 237a1422-8126-4b93-a023-4cb0f93fe603
+keywords:
+- NetShell Netsh
-keywords: ["NetShell Netsh", "Netshell Netsh , start page"]
+- Netshell Netsh , start page
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NetShell

 ## Purpose

-NetShell is a command line–based tool that enables administrators to remotely administer and configure critical network services.
+NetShell is a command line based tool that enables administrators to remotely administer and configure critical network services.
 The NetShell command-line interface is scriptable, which enables administrators to carry out batch configurations or management tasks from a single, centralized location.

 NetShell operates on the basis of contexts.
 A context collects administrative activities for a given area of networking functionality.
 Contexts are generally implemented through a NetShell helper, which is a DLL file that provides the capabilities for a given context.